 I like to carry my own WiFi with me just in case.
 SkyRoam pocket WiFi offers unlimited data around the world, so you’ll never be without maps, emails and a way to contact home.

 A desk: Having a desk or area to work is pretty crucial.
-I like to have somewhere to work at home even if I plan to join a co-working space.
+I like to have somewhere to work at home even if there’s a really cool co-working space I plan to join.

 Location: While most travellers probably look for the most central location for exploring, I look for an area that’s good for living.
 I don’t mind travelling a little further when I want to get out and explore if it means I have everything I need on a day-to-day basis close by.
 That’s usually a bank machine, a mall or supermarket and hopefully a co-working space or cool coffee shop.